zaphosting/docs/docs/vserver-linux-databases.md

 The MariaDB repo installation (step above) can be safely ignored in modern operating systems like Ubuntu 22.04 or Debian 11
 :::

 Once the repo setup has been completed (if necessary), the installation of MariaDB can now begin.
-Depending on the operating system and webserver, the following commands must be executed for this:
+Depending on the operating system, the following commands must be executed for this:

 ```
 // Ubuntu & Debian